-It is sometimes made in 5 layers — 3 of Double Gloucester and 2 of Stilton, and sometimes in 3 layers — 2 of Double Gloucester and 1 of Stilton.
+It is sometimes made in 3 layers — 2 of Double Gloucester and 1 of Stilton, and also in 5 layers — 3 of Double Gloucester and 2 of Stilton.

-Both cheeses are made of pasteurized cow’s milk.
+Both cheeses used are made of pasteurized cow’s milk.
 The layering is done by hand.

 Huntsman, a trademarked name, has been around since at least 1982.
 It is made by Long Clawson Dairy (founded 1911) in Melton Mowbray, Leicestershire, England.

-Similar products include Stilchester Cheese made by Dairy Crest of Esher, Surrey.
-CooksInfo.com isn’t sure when Stilchester was first made, but Dairy Crest was reserving the name for a cheese called that at least as far back as 1983.
+Similar products include Somerset Blue Cheese (made by the Ilchester Cheese Company of Somerset, England) and Stilchester Cheese made by Dairy Crest of Esher, Surrey.
+CooksInfo isn’t sure when Stilchester was first made, but Dairy Crest was reserving the name for a cheese called that at least as far back as 1983.
 The trademark in Australia was applied for in 1983, granted in 1985, # 389280.
-In America, the trademark was applied for in 2006, granted 2008, #3,516,546.
-The American trademark was initially opposed by the Ilchester Cheese Company of Somerset, England.
+In the United States, the trademark was applied for in 2006, granted 2008, #3,516,546.
+The American trademark was initially opposed by the Ilchester Cheese Company, maker of the similar Somerset Blue.

 Literature & Lore